plandes/deepnlp/doc/md/clickbate.md

 mappings lending itself better to a hierarchical data format such as YAML.

 The [obj.yml] contains the application specific configuration for reading the corpus files and parsing it in to features that will later be vectorized.
+It also contains the model.
+All of this is described in each sub section with the respective named section (root YAML nodes) in the [obj.yml] application configuration file.

+### Install the Corpus

-First the configuration defines where to download the corpus (`Install the corpus`) and where to uncompress the files to make it available to the program.
+First the configuration defines where to download the corpus uncompress the files to make it available to the program.
+The `resource` sections tell where the resources are on the Internet, and the file naming, which by default takes the naming from the URL.

+The installer has a list of resources it uses to download the files and uncompress them on the file system.
+This local directory is set in the `feature.conf` [resource library].

+### Feature Creation

 The next series of [Stash] instances that cache work it goes (see *batch encoding* in [the paper]) with the following process: